ayush9818/Restaurant-Recommendation-System/README.md

 ## Table of Contents
 - [Introduction](#introduction)
-- Installation
-- Usage
 - [Features](#features)
 - [Project Structure](#projectstructure)
 - Data Preparation
 - Models
 - Evaluation
-- Troubleshooting
 - Contributors
 - License

-## Installation
-- Requirements (list any libraries or frameworks needed).
-- Step-by-step guide on setting up the project environment.
-- Any environment variables or keys that need to be set.

-## Usage
-- How to run the project.
-- Example commands and outputs.

 ## Features